Sean-Dickey-thycotic-com/ssi-docs/blue-prism/config/imp-example.md

 [title]: # (Implementation Considerations)
 [tags]: # (introduction)
 [priority]: # (104)
-# Implementation example
+# Implementation Example

-Executing an automated process on a Blue Prism Runtime Resource
+Executing an automated process on a Blue Prism Runtime Resource.

 The VBO LoginAgent allows a process to operate under the context of the logged in user and provides access to all local applications and network resources that it may need.

    ![tag](images/13.png)